Instability in Ostwald ripening processes: Concluding remarks

 \section{Concluding remarks}

-This paper discussed that equations of motion for Ostwald ripening.
+This paper discussed the equations of motion for Ostwald ripening.
 The equation of motion for the supersaturation $\Phi_{\rm s}(t)$ (or equivalently, for the critical droplet size $a_0x(t)$), contains a dimensionless parameter (which was denoted by $\alpha$).
 This dimensionless parameter is very large for the atmospheric aerosol, and probably for most potential contexts of Ostwald ripening.
-It was argued that the equations of motion for the growth rate parameter $\tilde \nu=x^2\dot x$ may exhibit instability.
+In section \ref{sec: 2} it was argued that the equations of motion for the growth rate parameter $\tilde \nu=x^2\dot x$ may exhibit instability.
+One source is counting number fluctuations, which are amplified so that there are pronounced fluctuations of $\nu$ if $\Omega\equiv \alpha x/\sqrt{N}\gg 1$.

-Numerical simulations show evidence for this instability.
+Numerical simulations reported in section \ref{sec: 3} show evidence for this instability.
 In the cases where the initial droplet distribution is drawn independently from a probability distribution, there are erratic fluctuations of $\nu(t)$ which grow as both time and $\alpha$ are increased (figure \ref{fig: 1}).
-The running harmonic mean of $\nu(t)$ reaches values which are quite close to the Lifshitz-Slezov prediction, and the mean droplet radius is close to the Lifshitz-Slezov prediction (figure \ref{fig: 2}).
-The long-time scales droplet size distribution is close to, but significantly different from their prediction (figure \ref{fig: 4}).
+The running harmonic mean of $\nu(t)$ reaches values which are quite close to the Lifshitz-Slyozov prediction, and the mean droplet radius is close to the Lifshitz-Slyozov prediction (figure \ref{fig: 2}).
+At long-time scales the droplet size distribution is close to, but significantly different from their prediction (figure \ref{fig: 4}).

-If counting-number fluctuations are suppressed, as described in section \ref{sec: 4}, rapid fluctuations of $\nu(t)$ persist, but with smaller amplitude.
-In the case which was examined, the instability results in a limit cycle, rather than chaotic fluctuations (figure \ref{fig: 6}).

-Many applications of Ostwald ripening will correspond to very large values of $\alpha$, and some of the literature (for example \cite{Pen97,Nie+99}) makes assumptions from the start which are equivalent to assuming the $\alpha\to \infty$ limit.
+Many applications of Ostwald ripening will correspond to very large values of $\alpha$, and much of the literature (for example \cite{Pen97,Nie+99}) makes assumptions from the start which are equivalent to assuming the $\alpha\to \infty$ limit.
 In this limit, the equation of motion for $x(t)$ can be dispensed with, and replaced by an assumption that the mean value of the scaled droplet radius, $y=a/a_{\rm cr}$, satisfies $\langle y\rangle =1$.
-This leads to an equation, (\ref{eq: 5.10}), for $\tilde \nu(t)$ which can be evaluated as the equation of motion for the scaled droplet volume, (\ref{eq: 5.9}), is evolved.
-However, if the droplet sizes are drawn from a random distribution, this approach produces wildly fluctuating values of $\nu(t)$ almost immediately.
+This leads to an equation, (\ref{eq: 4.6}), for $\tilde \nu(t)$ which can be evaluated as the equation of motion for the scaled droplet volume, (\ref{eq: 4.5}), is evolved.
+However, if the droplet sizes are drawn from a random distribution, this approach produces wildly fluctuating values of $\nu(t)$ almost immediately, as illustrated in figure \ref{fig: 8}.